chizhang9135/UCSD_CSE167_HW4/README.md

 It is electrolysis of water.
 2H2O -> 2H2 + O2
 There are two water molecules, two hydrogen molecules and one oxygen molecule.

+## Better rendering using blender are in the `Blender Renders` folder